mlcsec/proctools/README.md

 # proctools

 Small toolkit for extracting information and dumping sensitive strings from Windows processes .
-Made to accompany another project that's in the works.
+Made to accompany [FormThief](https://github.com/mlcsec/FormThief).

 - **procsearch** - find sensitive strings in target process memory
   - searches for parsed string in readable process memory, if found, displays a range of valid ASCII chars around the search string